AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 ## Use case {#use-case}

 In this use case, we want to send to a set of specific profiles a personalized email newsletter.
-Before sending the newsletter, we want to preview it using some of the targeted recipients, and send proofs to internal email addresses that are defined in an external file.
+Before sending the newsletter, we want to preview it using some of the targeted profiles, and send proofs to internal email addresses that are defined in an external file.

 The main steps for this use case are as follows:

 1. Create the audience to use for testing.
-1. Build the worklow with the query and email activities.
+1. Build the worklow to target profiles and send the newsletter.
-1. Add the audience to the address subsitutions to use for testing.
+1. Configure the message's Profile substitutions tab.
-1. Preview the delivery using targeted profiles.
+1. Preview the message using targeted profiles.
-1. Send proofs to the audience.
+1. Send proofs.

 ### Step 1: Create the audience to use for testing